reaper7/M5Stack_BLE_client_Owon_B35T/README.md

-# ESP32 M5Stack BLE client for OWON B35T meter
+# ESP32 M5Stack BLE client for OWON B35T & B35T PLUS meters

 Uses Bluetooth Low Energy (BLE) client to allow the M5Stack to remotely display the screen output and to control the functions of an Owon B35T multi-meter.